An extra dark roast that doesn't doesn't have any burnt taste.

 Suddenly he flashed me a big smile and said: "No. They are from another village."

 Then we both laughed and laughed.

-One day while I was roasting Nicaragua Dark coffee, Truman called me from Nicaragua and we began talking about the schools, our teachers, and our friends – the usual.
+One day while I was roasting Nicaragua Dark coffee at our roastery in Vero Beach, Truman called me from Nicaragua and we began talking about the schools, our teachers, and our friends – the usual.
 I totally forgot that I was roasting coffee.
-Suddenly I turned around and saw the roaster- the temperature was over 460o F. I ran over and dumped the coffee, and smoke poured out of the roaster.
+Suddenly I turned around and saw the roaster- the temperature was 453o F. I ran over and dumped the coffee, and smoke poured out of the roaster.
 Each individual bean was trailing a curling stream of smoke!
 My first thought was “I’ve ruined a bucket of coffee!” after it cooled, we decided to taste it before we threw it out.
 To our surprise, we liked it!
 It was not burnt, but rather had some very unique spicy flavors.
 We let our friends try it and they agreed.
 We decided to add it to our lineup, and we named it “Negro Fino” after Truman.
 It soon became our biggest seller.

 Truman was a man who cared for many, following Jesus’ words to “Love God with all your heart, soul, and mind, and love the people around you”.
 The Coco River is a different place since those war years, and much was because of his service to his people.